TakumaKira/game_of_life_next_gen/README.md

 ## Lesson learned

 "Using WASM with Rust" sounds really fancy, but we need to really be careful what it really means, especially when it comes to selecting tech stacks to real-world products.
 If we added WASM with Rust without any serious consideration, it only results in adding extra complexity without benefits.
-In this project, at least in current setting, using WASM with Rust seems to make no user-noticable difference.
+In this project, at least in current setting, using WASM with Rust seems to make no big user-noticable difference.
 But this project is still meaningful to me because at least it told me the reality and I may somehow find something interesting in the future as this provide easy A/B tests in some sort.

+At least, I noticed that WASM is faster than JavaScript version at speed is 100 or 1,000.